lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 - Role Assignment: User Alice → "Project-A-User" role
 - Result: Alice has the permissions defined in "Project-A-User" role within Project A scope

-**Role Assignment Management**:

-Role Assignments can be managed by users with appropriate permissions within the scope:

-- **Create**: Users with `role_assignment:create` permission in the scope can create new Role Assignments
-- **Read**: Users with `role_assignment:read` permission can view Role Assignments within the scope
-- **Update**: Users with `role_assignment:update` permission can modify Role Assignment metadata (e.g., change state from inactive to active, update expiration time)
-- **Delete**: Users with `role_assignment:soft-delete` or `role_assignment:hard-delete` permissions can remove Role Assignments

-**Scope Administrators**: Users assigned to admin roles for a scope (e.g., Domain Admin, Project Admin) typically have all Role Assignment management permissions for that scope, allowing them to:
-- Assign roles to users within their scope
+**Management**: Scope administrators (Domain Admin, Project Admin) typically have all Role Assignment management permissions for their scope, allowing them to assign roles, revoke assignments, and view all assignments within their scope.
-- Revoke role assignments by soft-deleting or deactivating them
-- Reactivate soft-deleted or inactive Role Assignments
-- View all role assignments within their scope

 ### Scope Hierarchy